Stochastic versus Deterministic in Stochastic Gradient Descent

-Do the stochastic approximation of $\nabla F(\mathbf{x})$ and the deterministic computation of $\nabla h(\mathbf{x})$ impact the performance of the mini-batch SGD on the problem \eqref{eq:opt1} differently?
-We theoretically answer this question by capturing their asymmetric roles in the algorithm, under the assumptions that $\psi(\mathbf{x})$ is strongly convex, with the gradients of $f_i(\mathbf{x})$, $i=1,\dots,n$, and $h(\mathbf{x})$ being Lipschitz continuous.
-The main theorem establishes the linear convergence of the iteration point $\{\mathbf{x}_k\}$ toward a neighborhood of the minimizer.
-The step size, the convergence rate, and the radius of the convergence region depend on the Lipschitz constants for the gradients of $f_i(\mathbf{x})$, $i=1,\ldots,n$, and $h(\mathbf{x})$ asymmetrically, thereby showing their different influence.
-Moreover, we obtain a better convergence rate when $h(\mathbf{x})$ contributes enough strong convexity to $\psi(\mathbf{x})$.
-Numerical experiments also support our theory.
+Do the stochastic approximation of $\nabla F(\boldsymbol{x})$ and the deterministic computation of $\nabla h(\boldsymbol{x})$ impact the performance of mini-batch SGD on the problem \eqref{eq:opt1} differently?
+We theoretically answer this question by capturing their asymmetric roles, under the assumptions that $\psi(\boldsymbol{x})$ is strongly convex, with $\nabla f_i(\boldsymbol{x})$, $i=1,\dots,n$, and $\nabla h(\boldsymbol{x})$ being Lipschitz continuous.
+The main theorem proves the linear convergence of $\{\boldsymbol{x}_k\}$ to a neighborhood of the minimizer.
+The step size, the convergence rate, and the radius of the convergence region depend on the Lipschitz constants of $\nabla f_i(\boldsymbol{x})$, $i=1,\ldots,n$, and $\nabla h(\boldsymbol{x})$ asymmetrically, thereby showing their different influence.
+This analysis yields sharper theoretical guarantees, including a faster convergence rate and a smaller convergence region.
+An even faster rate is achieved when $h(\boldsymbol{x})$ contributes enough strong convexity to $\psi(\boldsymbol{x})$.
+Numerical experiments support our theory.

-Future work includes exploring whether the asymmetry between stochastic and deterministic gradient computations also arises under weaker smoothness assumptions, such as H{\"o}lder continuous gradient or non-smooth settings.
-In addition, whether the similar asymmetric analysis could be applied to other algorithms, such as RMSProp \cite{hinton2012lecture} and Adam \cite{kingma2014adam}?
+Future work includes exploring whether the asymmetry between stochastic and deterministic gradient computations also arises under weaker smoothness assumptions, such as non-smooth settings.
+In addition, whether the similar asymmetric analysis could be applied to other algorithms?